Pratu welcomes original articles and reports on ongoing research on subjects relevant to the journal’s remit.

-- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+- The submission has not been previously published, nor is it being submitted to another journal for consideration (if in doubt, please contact the editorial team).

 - The submission file is in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.

-- Where available, URLs for the references have been provided (or URLs for online-only reference material).
+- Where available, DOIs for the references have been provided (or URLs for online-only reference material).

-- The text is single-spaced; uses a 12-point Unicode font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are numbered within the text at the appropriate points.
+- The text is single-spaced; uses a 12-point Unicode-compliant font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are numbered within the text at the appropriate points.

-The names and email addresses will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.
+Names and email addresses will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.